johnpcarter/c8yPhilipsHueAgent/README.md

 This agent uses the [Philips MeetHue API](https://developers.meethue.com)

-The agent provides an onboarding API that is documented via the packages [home directory](https://raw.githack.com/johnpcarter/c8yPhilipsHueAgent/main/pub/index.html)
-/c8yPhilipsHueAgent and also documented below.
-The agent will automatically send metrics and process operations, once your Hue bridge is onboarded and registered in your tenant.
+The agent provides an onboarding API that is documented via the packages own home directory accessible once you have installed the package via /c8yPhilipsHueAgent, [online](https://raw.githack.com/johnpcarter/c8yPhilipsHueAgent/main/pub/index.html) and also briefly documented below.
+The agent will automatically send metrics and process operations, once the agent has been deployed and you have successfully onboarded a Hue bridge.

 **Installation**